 - 1. Weekday Meal Program: Meals are, under normal circumstances, freshly prepared the day they are delivered to the client.
 Meals generally consist of entrée, cooked vegetable, soup/salad, bread, and fruit or dessert.
 We offer three meal tracks to accommodate our clients' different dietary needs: Regular, Vegetarian, or easy to digest Restricted. - 2.
 Frozen Meal Program: This program provides frozen entrees to clients requiring weekend meal support.
 Weekend meals are delivered on Thursday or Friday with the client's regular meal.
 We want to ensure that our clients aren't hungry over the weekend when we aren't delivering. - 3.
 Extended Family Program: In our efforts to expand service to clients outside of our current delivery area, we have a program whereby a friend, neighbor, or caretaker can drop by Kitchen Angels to pick up a week's worth of frozen meals for a qualifying client. - 4.
-Whole Fresh Fruit Program: Each week we send a bag of whole fresh fruit so that our clients will have healthy nutritious snacks every day of the week. - 5.
-Nutritional Shake Program: For clients requiring supplemental nutrition, meal replacement, or nutrition to take with medication, Kitchen Angels offers Ensure shakes. - 6.
+Nutritional Shake Program: For clients requiring supplemental nutrition, meal replacement, or nutrition to take with medication, Kitchen Angels offers Ensure shakes. - 5.
 Pet Food Program: Since 2008, Kitchen Angels has partnered with the Santa Fe Animal Shelter and Humane Society to deliver pet food to our homebound clients with pets.
 The shelter was seeing pets returned to them, so in an effort to keep pets at home and well fed, we deliver a week's worth of re-packaged cat and dog kibble to those requesting it.